graphile/crystal/postgraphile/website/postgraphile/node-id.md

 that their new ID will conform to the same encoding.

 That said, it is generally easy to extract details from PostGraphile's globally unique IDs.
-Take for example the Unique ID `WyJQb3N0IiwxXQ==`.
+Take for example the unique ID `WyJQb3N0IiwxXQ==`.
 By base64 decoding this value, we can see the data in it is `["Post",1]`.
 This states that it is for the `Post` GraphQL type, and the associated primary key value is `1`.
 (If you are using the V4 preset then `nodeId`s will use the table name (or a derivative thereof)